 In addition, any backticks (rare in any case) are now handled by taking the backward time as the new current time and calculating the elapsed time for this round as 0.
 Finally, any ill effects of a forward leap, which possibly could expire the watchdog timer immediately, are reduced by never calculating an elapsed time longer than the requested delay time for the watchdog timer.
 (Bug #17647469)

-References: See also Bug #17842035.
+References: See also: Bug #17842035.

-The length of the interval (intended to be 10 seconds) between
+The length of the interval (intended to be 10 seconds) between warnings for